MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 Either way the seven Spirits and the seven stars (The seven angels/messengers) are something that God HAS, given how he speaks about it.
 He claims ownership over them.
 They belong to Him

+Jesus sees things we cannot see, we might see something alive but He can see the inside.
+We can see the leaves of the tree but He can see all the innerworkings

 >'Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. '
 ==Revelation 3:2==